What You Will Need...

 A 2B drawing pencil (or similar soft lead drawing pencil.)

-A spiral-bound 9" x 12" sketch book of good quality paper--preferably 70 lb, acid-free and at least 50 pages.
+A spiral-bound 9" x 12" sketch book of good quality paper--preferably 70 lb, acid-free and at least 50 perforated pages.

-A pink pearl, white or gum eraser
+A pink pearl, white, gum eraser or kneaded eraser

 A good quality pencil sharpener, "manual" or electric